hexSB/jellio-plus-plus-plus/README.md

 All credit for the original work goes to Vanchaxy.
 This version includes small updates to keep the plugin working with the latest Jellyfin release.

+## Features:

+Stream your Jellyfin content through Stremio!
+Now compatible with the latest version of Jellyfin.

 ---

 ## Install